Starworks Motorsport

-Starworks Motorsport is an American automobile racing team based in Ft.
-Lauderdale, Florida, currently competing in the new for 2014 TUDOR United SportsCar Championship.
-The team was established in 2010 by Peter Baron and runs a Riley Daytona Prototype and two Prototype Challenge Oreca Chevrolet FLM09 cars.
+Starworks Motorsport was an American automobile racing team based in Ft.
+Lauderdale, Florida, last competing in the 2021 IMSA SportsCar Championship fielding the No. 8 Oreca 07 in LMP2.
+The team was established in 2010 by Peter Baron.

 History

 Peter Baron is a successful entrepreneur, and former Le Mans 24 Hours class podium finisher, with 20 years of motorsports experience as a driver, manager and winning team owner.
 He has run successful motor racing teams since 2005 in the Indy Car Series, GRAND AM, and Indy Racing League Indy Car Series.
 He re-launched his team in January 2010 as Starworks Motorsport and competed in the entire Rolex Sports Car Series with one, and sometimes two, Riley-BMW Daytona Prototypes.
 In 2011, the Starworks switched to Ford power and fielded an additional Riley Daytona Prototype in select races, capped off by an end-of-season victory at Mid-Ohio Sports Car Course with drivers Ryan Dalziel and Enzo Potolicchio.

 In 2012, Starworks kicked off the year with pole at the 2012 24 Hours of Daytona by Ryan Dalziel en route to a second-place finish in the race with drivers Ryan Dalziel, Allan McNish, Lucas Luhr, Enzo Potolicchio and Alex Popow.
 The team started from pole position, led the most laps and had the fastest race lap.

 The team also debuted in the Continental Tire Sports Car Challenge with four Ford Mustang Boss 302R GTs.

 On February 2, 2012, Starworks announced that it would compete in the FIA World Endurance Championship, becoming only the second American team to do so.
 At the 2012 12 Hours of Sebring, Dalziel, Potolicchio and Stéphane Sarrazin managed to finish 1st in LMP2 ahead of Level 5 Motorsports and 3rd overall.
 This was their 2nd overall podium of the year after Daytona.
 At the 2012 24 Hours of Le Mans Starworks finished 1st in LMP2 and 7th overall.